Can Facial Recognition Prevent Synthetic Identity Theft?

 For more information, you can look for online resources that have synthetic identity theft explained in detail.
 You can learn about how fraudsters create these identities and the dangers they pose to individuals and businesses.
 This information can help you understand this fraud in nuanced detail and devise relevant precautionary measures.

-As a Reuters article mentions, synthetic identity theft has become the fastest-growing fraud in the past couple of years.
+As a Reuters article mentions, synthetic identity theft has recently become the fastest-growing fraud.
 The reason is simple: it is fast, cheap, and relatively less risky than other forms of fraud.
 For instance, around 95% of synthetic identities are estimated to go unnoticed when onboarding a customer.
-As a result, it is estimated that this form of fraud would cause losses ranging from $20 to $40 billion.
+As a result, it is estimated that this fraud would cause losses ranging from $20 to $40 billion.

 The Role of Facial Recognition Technology